jwouters91/shybrid/README.md

 ...
 ```

 An example dataset (with csv initial sorting results) for experimentation can be download from [here](https://cloud.esat.kuleuven.be/index.php/s/iW9gtkibJknCpos).
 Don't forget to complete the paths in the parameters file to correspond to the true location of the downloaded data on your local machine.
+Note: try to avoid spaces in the paths.

 ### Creating a ground truth spike train the regular way